Read a sample from Lark’s Song

 As the child of separated parents, I was raised in a variety of circumstances.
 That upbringing, in turn, prompted me to play many roles in my adult life: carpenter, architect, administrator, teacher, and writer.
 Of my diverse experiences, my boyhood exposure to Colorado’s hunting culture, my later conversion to “pacifism,” and my work as a writer are the most pertinent to the creation of my current novel, Lark’s Song.

 My father gave me my first real gun (a .410-gauge shotgun) when I was six years old.
-I frequently hunted with him and his male friends, and enthusiastically shot numerous wild animals and birds.
+I frequently hunted with him and his friends, and enthusiastically shot numerous wild animals and birds.
 I understand the psychology and camaraderie of hunting, as well as the sentiment that guns are necessary for the defense of oneself, one’s family, and the nation.
 My father and stepfather were on the front lines of the Korean and Second World Wars, respectively, and I grew up expecting and wanting to be a soldier — duty, honor and adventure called.

 However, in my late teens, I had a change of heart, and began a long process of disavowing violence in all its forms.
 Reason told me that there could be no winners of a nuclear war, and I protested against America’s foray into Vietnam.
 At the age of eighteen, I shot a duck and, picking up its still-living body, I admired its superb design and beauty and asked myself why I would hurt such a creature.
 I decided to stop hunting and gave away my guns.

 I began writing, intermittently, after college.
 My early efforts coalesced in the form of Adding to a House, a nationally distributed book on building home additions published by Taunton Press in 1995.
 I continued to write and publish articles in the construction and design fields, including authoring several courses in building and green architecture, until my retirement from building and teaching in 2005.
 For the past 13 years, I have written a syndicated newspaper column called Your Ecological House.
 It was published, for a time, in the San Francisco Chronicle and many other papers throughout the country.
-Originally, the column was about homes and how they could be “greened,” but it has evolved into a series of environmental articles that focus on climate change and the environmental crisis — many of which are republished here.
+Originally, the column was about homes and how they could be “greened,” but it has evolved into a series of environmental articles that focus on climate change and the environmental crisis — some of which are republished on Firebird Journal.
 (I have also self-published an online book called Your Ecological House.)

 Over time, I realized that out of the hundreds of books I’ve read in diverse fields ranging from architecture to science to history and politics, it is mostly fictional stories that have stuck with me, have remained in my memory — undoubtedly because of my emotional connection to the characters.
 Facts and arguments come and go; Hamlet, Old Yeller, and Scout and Atticus Finch go on living in my mind.
 I had always wanted to write fiction, and when I realized that stories are what move us, I was determined to start.